 "In order to scale, companies need to understand their data assets, how they interrelate across the organization, what infrastructure currently exists and what is required on the platform level to scale," she said.
 "Basically, in order to scale self-service across the enterprise successfully, businesses need to use a proactive approach and evaluate solution providers that can support the level of future scalability and not simply current use cases."

 It's not just a technology problem, either.
 Groups throughout the organization need to plan for process scalability if they want self-service analytics to truly take hold within their user base.
-Some organizations, like Morgan Stanley, are driving this by formalizing self-service BI best practices for workflows, interdepartmental relationships and more through a center-of-enablement approach.
+Some organizations, like Morgan Stanley, are driving scalable analytics deployments by formalizing self-service BI best practices for workflows, interdepartmental relationships and more through center-of-excellence or center-of-enablement approaches.